-The quasi-experimental nature of the data enables us to employ a treatment-comparison research design to evaluate the effect of EAP on the probability of needing remediation in college.
+The quasi-experimental nature of the data enables us to employ a treatmentcomparison research design to evaluate the effect of EAP on the probability of needing remediation in college.
 We estimate two types of treatment effects in this paper.
-First, by taking advantage of the temporal disjuncture in the availability of the EAP program along with measures of other covariates, we estimate the intent to treat effect (ITT) by comparing remediation rates for students eligible to participate in EAP by virtue of the year they entered 11th grade (in 2003/2004 or 2004/2005) and those ineligible to participate because the program was not yet available (in 2001/2002 or 2002/2003).
-The intent to treat effect captures changes in rates of remediation due to the introduction of the opportunity to participate in EAP regardless of whether or not individual students actually participate in the program.
-While we expect the main benefits of EAP to accrue to students who actually complete the assessment, those who fail to complete the assessment may benefit indirectly through changes in curriculum and professional development that some schools choose to implement as part of EAP or through increased awareness of the potential need for and costs of postsecondary remediation among peers (spillover effects).
-ITT effects are important for policymakers, as those effects capture the average contribution of a policy to its intended outcome across both program participants and nonparticipants, or simply the degree to which introduction of a policy has the desired effects at the population level.
+First, by taking advantage of the temporal disjuncture in the availability of the EAP program along with measures of other covariates, we estimate the intent to treat effect (ITT) by comparing remediation rates for students eligible to participate in EAP by virtue of the year they entered eleventh grade (in 2003/04 or 2004/05) and those ineligible to participate because the program was not yet available (in 2001/02 or 2002/03).
+This amounts to comparing conditional rates of remediation before and after EAP became available.
+Second, we estimate the effect of the treatment on the treated (TT) by comparing remediation rates for those who do and do not complete the EAP among all those who were eligible for the assessment (e.g., those in the latter two high school cohorts in our data).
+Finally, we unpack the mechanisms by which the treatment leads to the observed outcome of lower remediation rates for the treated by exploring the potentially differential effect of the treatment conditions (exempt, non-exempt and, for math, conditionally exempt) on application to CSUS.
+The results suggest that the lower probabilities of remediation need among program participants are not due to diminished probabilities of applying to CSUS.